hristoangelov/cyber-rooms/README.md

 IV.
 Manual on how to control the player with mouse and keyboard can be found [here](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@2.0/manual/xr-device-simulator.html)

+To enable leaderboard and data base saves, you should force remove internet permission.
+That can be done from Edit -> Project Settings -> click on the cog wheel next to Meta Quest Support -> untick Force Remove Internet Permission

 ## Usage
 Once the VR experience is launched, users can navigate through the virtual environment using the VR controllers or keyboard and mouse.
 A tutorial and various interactive scenarios and challenges related to security awareness will be present.